 Probiotic-rich foods, like yogurt, can help boost the immune system and support a healthy gut (4).
 Research has found that some probiotic-rich fermented foods also contain antioxidants and other bioactive compounds that have various health benefits (6).

 Prebiotics are fibers found primarily in plants that feed the good bacteria in your digestive tracts.
 These beneficial bacteria then produce substances that fight against harmful bacteria and promote a healthy digestive tract.
 Not only does prebiotic fiber feed your “good” gut bacteria, but it also helps keep you full and regular (5).

 - Bananas (in moderation)

 Healthy Sweetener Options

-The detox diet meal plan doesn’t have to be devoid of sweet tastes – they just have to come from healthy sources (8).
+The detox diet meal plan doesn’t have to be devoid of sweet tastes – they just have to come from natural sources (8).
+As always with any type of sugar, moderation is key.
 A few examples are:

 - Monk fruit extract

 Some artificial sweeteners are okay as well, but choose ones without any side effects or health risks.
 These include: